Dr Jesse Usman

 Biography

-Building on a multidisciplinary academic background, Jesse has developed a strong commitment to addressing health challenges, particularly within ethnic minority populations, integrating co-design methodologies to develop culturally tailored interventions and promote health equity through education and accessible care.
+Jesse brings a multidisciplinary academic background and a strong commitment to addressing health challenges that disproportionately affect ethnic minority communities.
+His research integrates implementation science, gamification, and co-design methodologies to develop culturally tailored interventions that promote health equity.

 Areas of Research